priv-kweihmann/oelint-adv/README.md

   -h, --help           show this help message and exit --suppress SUPPRESS  Rules to suppress
-  --output OUTPUT      Where to flush the findings (default: stderr)
+  --output OUTPUT      Where to flush the findings (default: stderr) --fix                Automatically try to fix the issues --nobackup           Don't create backup file when auto fixing
 ```

 ## Output